Heat Pump Hot Water Systems

 How do heat pump water heaters work?

-Heat pump water heaters using electricity to move heat from one place to another, rather than generating heat directly.
+Heat pump water heaters use a small amount of electricity to move heat from one place to another, rather than generating heat directly.
 To heat water, a heat pump works like a refrigerator in reverse.
-The evaporator absorbs whatever heat energy is available from the air and vaporises the refrigerant.
+There are different types of heat pump systems but the most common type are when the evaporator absorbs whatever heat energy is available from the air and vaporises the refrigerant.
 This vapour is then compressed raising its pressure and temperature.
-The now hot vapour passes through pipes permanently bonded to the outside of the water tank, and as the refrigerant vapour condenses back to a liquid, the heat is transferred to the stored water.
+Cold water from the storage tank is now pumped through the evaporator heat exchanger with the now heated water returning back to the storage cylinder.

 Compared to a conventional electric water heater, a heat pump is more energy efficient and draws less power.
 Some units can also provide air conditioning or residential ventilation.